| Great Pyrenees: the most honest dog breed review you'll ever find. Information about Great Pyrenees personality and behavior. |

 The Great Pyrenees is patient with his own family's children, but some are overprotective when neighbors join in for rough-and-tumble play.
 Likewise, he may be protective of his own family's pets while aggressively driving off others.

 These characteristics stem from his background as a livestock guardian, where he was expected to keep watch over the flock, making his own decisions about friends and foes and appropriate actions.
-Unless you establish yourself as the alpha (number one), the Great Pyrenees will trust his own judgment.
+Unless you establish yourself as the alpha (number one), the Great Pyrenees will trust his own judgment and do whatever he pleases.
+This breed is not an eager-to-please Golden Retriever.

 Great Pyrenees have a deep, impressive bark, which they tend to use freely, especially at night when they are most vigilant.

-Fences must be high and secure, for they have a tendency to roam.
-Some produce "slime" (excessive saliva)."
+Fences must be secure, for Pyrs have a tendency to roam.
+Some produce "slime" (excessive saliva).

-- Is very large and rugged, resembling a majestic white bear
+- Is large and rugged, resembling a majestic white bear

 - Will protect your horses, llamas, sheep, goats, or chickens

-- Can be found with a strong protective temperament, or a more easygoing mellow temperament
+- Can be found with a strong territorial temperament, or a more easygoing temperament

 - Tends to be serious and steady, rather than playful and silly